rust-shell-script/rust_cmd_lib/README.md

 #### Abstraction without overhead
-Since all the macros' lexical analysis and syntactic analysis happen at compile time, it can basically generates code the same as calling `std::process` APIs manually.
-It also includes command type checking, so most of the errors can be found at compile time instead of introducing runtime errors.
+Since all the macros' lexical analysis and syntactic analysis happen at compile time, it can basically generate code the same as calling `std::process` APIs manually.
+It also includes command type checking, so most of the errors can be found at compile time instead of at runtime.

 ### Other Notes